Streaming Operations, Data Governance, Monitoring

 End-to-end latency measures the time from when a producer publishes a message until a consumer successfully processes it.
 This includes network transmission, broker processing, consumer polling, and application logic.
 Organizations typically commit to latency targets like "95% of messages processed within 500ms" or "99th percentile latency under 2 seconds."

 Latency SLAs must account for the entire pipeline, not just individual components.
-A message might spend 10ms in the broker, 50ms in network transit, and 200ms in consumer processing—each contributing to the total latency that matters to end users.
+A message might spend 10ms in the broker, 50ms in network transit, and 200ms in consumer processing, each contributing to the total latency that matters to end users.
+For detailed guidance on tracking data freshness and latency as part of SLA management, see Data Freshness Monitoring and SLA Management.

 Throughput Commitments